-I met Siraj Saxena: Artist, Writer, Cyclist on a ride almost 10 years ago.
+I first met Siraj Saxena: Artist, Writer, Cyclist on a ride almost 10 years ago.
 With a smile that reaches his eyes and the gentlest of voices, Siraj is not one to talk about his many accomplishments.
-In fact, I got to know about how well-known an Artist he is when he invited our cyclists gang for his art exhibition in Delhi.
-His paintings, ceramic art, and graphic art have been a part of art exhibitions and symposiums all over the world.
-He has done 27 solo exhibitions in India and abroad, with his last one being ‘Postcarding Gandhi’ in Poland in 2019.
-Siraj has made a name for himself for his unique style of adding rural and tribal elements into contemporary landscapes that are representative of an inner geography rather than a physical location, Siraj’s paintings, ceramic art, and graphic art has been a part of art exhibitions and symposiums all over the world.
+In fact, I only got to know about how well-known an Artist he is after he invited our cyclists gang for his art exhibition in Delhi.
+Known for for his unique style of adding rural and tribal elements into contemporary landscapes that are representative of an inner geography rather than a physical location, Siraj’s paintings, ceramic art, and graphic art has been a part of art exhibitions and symposiums all over the world.

 If Art serves as a medium for visual expression for Siraj, he finds the written word apt for expressing his thoughts.
-A prolific writer, Siraj has three published books to his credit – “Simit Simit Jal” and “Akash Ek Taal He” (by Vagdevi Prakashan), and his unique Art Diary called “Kala Ki Jagahen” (by Sambhavana Prakashan), which is a travelogue of his art trips to 23 countries.
-His fourth one “Kisse Cycle Ke” (by Setu Prakashan) is due to be released soon.
+A prolific writer, Siraj has four published books to his credit: “Simit Simit Jal” and “Akash Ek Taal He” (by Vagdevi Prakashan); his unique Art Diary called “Kala Ki Jagahen” (by Sambhavana Prakashan), which is a travelogue of his art trips to 23 countries; and his latest – “Kisse Cycle Ke” (by Setu Prakashan).
 As a regular contributor to leading magazines and newspapers, Siraj’s focus is on issues pertaining to woman empowerment and the cause of bicycle advocacy.

 Siraj is an avid cyclist, and one of the very few I know (and trust me, I have known many) for whom the bicycle actually is what it is made for – a means of commuting; doing errands; meeting friends, and seeing the countryside.
 The time of day, weather or route are all incidental for him, because cycling is an extension of his love for the outdoors and concern for nature.

-A few months ago Siraj and I caught up on a ride after ages (amidst the many lockdowns and unlocks).
-Being out on the saddle was a good opportunity to ask him about how and what makes him do all these things he does.
-In conversation with Siraj Saxena –
+A few months ago Siraj and I caught up on a ride after ages.
+Being out on the saddle presented the perfect opportunity to ask him about how and what makes him do all these things he does.
+This is an excerpt from our conversation.

-- Your new book, “Kisse Cycle Ke” will be out soon.
-What is it about and what inspired you to write it?
+Your new book, “Kisse Cycle Ke” – what is it about and what inspired you to write it?

-Siraj – I am associated with ‘Mera Rang’, an independent NGO that works for woman’s issues.
-During the first lockdown in 2020, I suggested the idea of starting a series of live conversations with cyclists in India with Shalini Shrinet of ‘Mera Rang’ when I saw people taking to cycling in virtually every city.
+Siraj Saxena – I am associated with ‘Mera Rang’, an independent NGO that works for woman’s issues.
+During the first lockdown in 2020, I suggested the idea of starting a series of live conversations with cyclists in India to Shalini Shrinet of ‘Mera Rang’ when I saw people taking to cycling in virtually every city.
 At one point, I witnessed about a thousand people riding bicycles around India Gate itself.
 So, we started a weekly live interview on Facebook with the intention of sharing the experiences of true bicycle heroes.
 I spoke to 24 cyclists from across India and found that every cyclist had a different story to tell.
 They shared their good and bad experiences on Indian roads and gave important tips to new riders.
 It was after 21 episodes that I decided to transcribe these conversations and put them together in a book.
-Called “Kisse Cycle Ke”, it’s the first book of its kind on Indian cyclists and will soon be available in print.
+“Kisse Cycle Ke” is the first book of its kind on Indian cyclists.

-Siraj – I would like to be remembered through my Artwork, Writings, and my love for Cycling.
+Siraj Saxena – I would like to be remembered through my artwork, writings, and my love for cycling.

 Picture Credit : Siraj Saxena